alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 We spoke above of overengineering: building an overly complex solution for a problem.
+This can be particularly stinging in the internal tooling area where there are no clear customer requirements.

 I have been guilty of this sin many times.
 Once I built a `git` reimplementation in PHP to distribute updates between nodes,